abolz/Format/README.md

     - `'`: Display thousands-separators.
 For non-decimal presentation types separators will be inserted every 4 digits.
     - `_`: Same as `'`, but uses an underscore as the separator.
+    - `,`: Same as `'`, but uses a comma as the separator.

     Note: Separators are inserted before padding is applied.

 * `width`

-    Minimum field width; a positive integer.
+    Minimum field width; an integer.
+Same meaning as in printf.
     The default is 0.

     **NOTE**: The maximum supported minimum field width is 4096.

 * `precision`

-    A non-negative integer.
+    An integer.
     For string, integral and floating-point values has the same meaning as in printf.
     Ignored otherwise.